-There are always winners and losers in every federal budget, and this year agriculture has emerged as a clear winner, with the National Farmers’ Federation (NFF) saying that last night’s budget delivered a “shot in the arm” for agriculture and regional Australia.
+There are always winners and losers in every federal budget, and this year agriculture has emerged as a clear winner.
+The National Farmers’ Federation (NFF) says that last night’s budget delivered a “shot in the arm” for agriculture and regional Australia.

-NFF President Fiona Simson says the 2021-2022 budget papers specifically referenced the NFF-led goal for agriculture to be Australia’s next $100 billion industry by 2030, outlining spending initiatives that will provide tangible benefits to farmers and bush communities.
+NFF President Fiona Simson says the 2021-2022 budget papers specifically referenced the NFF-led goal for agriculture to be Australia’s next $100 billion industry by 2030.
+It outlines spending initiatives that will provide tangible benefits to farmers and bush communities.

 More than $5 billion investment in freight and regional roads across every state and territory will go a long way to addressing the NFF’s previously highlighted concerns about the $1.3 billion annual gap in regional infrastructure spending.

-“The cost of getting produce from farm to market is one of farmers’ largest cost imposts and a key determinant of our ability to compete on the world stage,” Simson says.
+“The cost of getting produce from farm to market is one of farmers’ largest cost imposts,” Simson says.
+“It’s a key determinant of our ability to compete on the world stage.”

-Farmers had also called on government to invest in the development of a long-term trade strategy that consolidates and diversifies agriculture’s export market base, and the budget responded with $213 million for trade, including enhanced representation and promotion of Australia’s interests through the World Trade Organisation and the establishment of a new international agriculture envoy program to protect agriculture’s export interests.
+Farmers had also called on government to invest in the development of a long-term trade strategy that consolidates and diversifies agriculture’s export market base.
+The budget responded with $213 million for trade, including enhanced representation and promotion of Australia’s interests through the World Trade Organisation and the establishment of a new international agriculture envoy program to protect agriculture’s export interests.

-Another big issue on the table is climate change, which Simson says represents both an enormous challenge and opportunity for farmers.
+Another big issue on the table is climate change.
+Simson says this represents both an enormous challenge and an opportunity for farmers.

 “Farmers are poised to continue to lead the nation in its reduced emissions future,” she says.
 “The $237.9 million to help farmers better understand and manage their soils across a number of portfolio and priority areas acknowledges the importance of gaining a better understanding of soil carbon measurement and planning.”

-Farmers are still facing critical workforce shortages, and while the NFF continues to call for a dedicated agriculture visa solution and an apprenticeship-style qualification, it has also welcomed the approximate $30 million in funding for some of the initiatives proposed in the National Agriculture Workforce Strategy, including development for agriculture career pathways and data to better understand the sector’s skills needs.
+Farmers are still facing critical workforce shortages.
+While the NFF continues to call for a dedicated agriculture visa solution and an apprenticeship-style qualification, it has also welcomed the approximate $30 million in funding for some of the initiatives proposed in the National Agriculture Workforce Strategy.
+This includes development for agriculture career pathways and data to better understand the sector’s skills needs.

 “This budget is recognition of the crucial role a strong and profitable farm sector plays in Australia’s overall economic prosperity,” Simson says.